Without women computing as we know it would not exist

 The good news is that we DO HAVE amazing women doing astonishing work in computer science (though, still not enough women!).
 We must make them visible to inspire the generations to come.
 Their ground-breaking work can serve as an inspiration to both girls and boys alike.

-Resources for Women in Tech
+My resources for Women in Tech